Department of Taxation and Finance

 Column A: On lines 1 through 18, enter the amount of each item of income or deduction reported on Form IT-201 or the amount of income reported on Form IT-205, Fiduciary Income Tax Return, as if the estate or trust were a resident individual.
 If you marked filing status Married filing joint, include in column A the amounts for both spouses, even if the income of only one spouse was sourced to and taxed by the other taxing authority.

-Column B: Compute the amount of credit on an adjusted gross income basis.
-The amount of an item sourced to and taxed by the other jurisdiction that you must enter in column B is the gross amount minus applicable expenses and losses which would be deductible in computing federal adjusted gross income.
-When you determine the expenses and losses deductible from gross income, follow the federal rules covering deductions allowable in computing federal adjusted gross income.
+Column B: Calculate the amount of credit on an adjusted gross income basis.
+The amount of an item sourced to and taxed by the other jurisdiction that you must enter in column B is the gross amount minus applicable expenses and losses which would be deductible in calculating federal adjusted gross income.
+When you determine the expenses and losses deductible from gross income, follow the federal rules covering deductions allowable in calculating federal adjusted gross income.

 In column B, enter any federal adjustments to income allowed by the other taxing jurisdiction.